andreasm80/blog.local/content/post/2020-10-08-ako-with-antrea-on-native-k8s-cluster/index.md

 thumbnail: "/images/avi-networks-now-part-of-vmware.png"
 toc: true
 categories:
-  - "avi"
+  - Networking
-  - "nsx-advanced-loadbalancer"
+  - Loadbalancing
-  - "kubernetes"
+  - Kubernetes
-  - "antrea"
+  - CNI
 tags:
+  - kubernetes
+  - avi
-  - "deployment"
+  - ako
-  - "howto"
+  - antrea
 ---

 This post will cover the steps to bring up a Kubernetes cluster in Ubuntu, then how to install and configure Antrea as CNI and how to install and configure NSX Advanced Load Balancer to use as a servicetype Load Balancer in the k8s environment with the use of Avi Kubernetes Operator.